KratishaTandon1/adobe_final/adobe_1c-main/README.md

    - Identifies related, supporting, and contradictory content
    - Generates intelligent snippets and insights
 4. **Navigate Instantly**: Click on any found snippet to jump directly to that section in the source document
+5. **Generate Podcast**: Click on the generate podcast option it generate the podcast.

 ### Intelligence Types